Anthropic Rolls Out ID Verification for Claude: Persona, Fable 5, and What It Means for Users

 The Persona choice remains the most legitimate unresolved question.
 Anthropic's rationale — "strength of technology, privacy controls, and security safeguards" — describes the vendor accurately on technical terms.
 Whether the investor network attached to that vendor belongs in the threat model for an AI company's identity infrastructure is a question Anthropic has not engaged with publicly.

-This article reflects the situation as of June 21, 2026.
-Anthropic's verification requirements, Persona's data policies, and the Fable 5 export control situation are all evolving.
-Verify directly with Anthropic's support pages before making decisions based on any specific claim here.
+This article reflects the situation as of July 7, 2026.
+ID verification rollout is phased — your account may or may not see prompts yet.
+Verify directly with Anthropic's support page and privacy policy before making decisions based on any specific claim here.